getify/Functional-Light-JS/manuscript/ch4.md

 As we [asserted in Chapter 3](ch3.md/#why-currying-and-partial-application), the main goal with abstraction is to implement separate things, separately.
 We're trying to improve focus, because that improves readability.

 By separating two ideas, we insert a semantic boundary between them, which affords us the ability to focus on each side independent of the other.
 In many cases, that semantic boundary is something like the name of a function.
 The function's implementation is focused on *how* to compute something, and the call-site using that function by name is focused on *what* to do with its output.
-We abstract the *how* from the *what* so they are separate and separately reason'able.
+We abstract the *how* from the *what* so they are separate and separately reasonable.

 Another way of describing this goal is with imperative vs. declarative programming style.
 Imperative code is primarily concerned with explicitly stating *how* to accomplish a task.
 Declarative code states *what* the outcome should be, and leaves the implementation to some other responsibility.